gitmarek/libbitcoinrpc/doc/reference.md

 * `BITCOINRPCEcode`
   **bitcoinrpc_resp_free** `(bitcoinrpc_resp_t *resp)`

-  Destroy the response `resp`.
+  Destroy the response `resp`. <br>
   *Return*: `BITCOINRPCE_OK`.

 * `json_t *`
   **bitcoinrpc_resp_get** `(bitcoinrpc_resp_t *resp)`

-  Get a deep copy of the JSON object representing the response from the server.
+  Get a deep copy of the JSON object representing the response from the server. <br>
   *Return*: a newly allocated `json_t` object or `NULL` in case of error.